mdbassit/Wysi/README.md

 Wysi({

   // A selector pointing to one or more textarea elements to convert into WYSIWYG editors.
+  // This can also accept a Node, a NodeList, an HTMLCollection or an array of DOM elements.
   el: '.richtext',

   // Enable dark mode.
 This only affects the toolbar, not the content area.